Dyztiny-Project/DyzCarSystem/README.md

 ## Installation
 1. Add the DyzCarSystem folder to FiveM resources directory.
-2. Edit your server.cfg and add "start DyzCarSystem"
+2. Edit your server.cfg and add "ensure DyzCarSystem"

 ## License
 You can do anything with GPL-3.0 License.